opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

          The time (in seconds) to wait for a snapshot to complete.

+      .. attr:: subnet-id
+         :type: str

+         Specifies the subnet to use by ID.

+      .. attr:: subnet-reference
+         :type: dict

+         Specifies the subnet to use by reference

+         .. attr:: network
+            :type: str

+            The name of the subnet's network.

+         .. attr:: resource-group
+            :type: str

+            The resource group that contains the subnet.

+         .. attr:: subnet
+            :type: str
+            :default: default

+            The name of the subnet.

       .. attr:: tags
          :type: dict

          A dictionary of tags to add to nodes.
 Avoid the use of `zuul_` as a key prefix since Zuul uses this for internal values.

+      .. attr:: user-assigned-identities
+         :type: dict

+         .. attr:: name
+            :type: str

+            The name of the identity.

+         .. attr:: resource-group
+            :type: str

+            The resource group that contains the identity.

       .. attr:: userdata
          :type: str